 Please check out my Thanksgiving Turkey dinner menu which includes Goat Cheese Torta.

-4 teaspoons chopped fresh oregano or 1 1/4 teaspoon dried oregano, crushed
+- 4 teaspoons oregano, freshly-chopped (or 1 1/4 teaspoon dried oregano, crushed)

 Line a 9x5-inch loaf pan, souffle pan, decorative gelatin mold, or 9-inch springform pan with clear plastic wrap.